How Do I Find Out Who Owns a House?

 How to find the owner of a house

 Suppose all you’re looking for is the name and contact information of a homeowner.
 In that case, the local appraisal district will be the easiest route and the most likely to have their data accessible online, even in smaller counties.
-Since most of Houston is in Harris County, we would head over to the Harris County Appraisal District.
+Since most of Houston is in Harris County, we would head over to the Harris County Appraisal District (also referred to as HCAD) to do a search for Houston, Texas property records.

-The website has a tab labeled Property Search that gives you several options for finding information about the owner of a property.
-You can search by a tax account ID number, a property address, or the name of a property owner.
+The HCAD website has a tab labeled Property Search that gives you several options for finding information about the owner of a property.
+You can search by a tax account ID number (HCAD search by tax ID), a property address (HCAD search by address), or the name of a property owner (HCAD search by name).

 Once you find the tax ID, property address, or property owner you are looking for, you can click on the individual result.
 The resulting record will contain information on the property.
 The type of information that will be displayed could vary based on the county.
 In Harris County, you’ll find information that includes: